nathancday/faraway/README.md

 # faraway

-Exercies from and functions inspired by **Linear Models with R** by Julian J. Faraway.
+Exercises from and functions inspired by **Linear Models with R 2nd Ed** by Julian J. Faraway.